Fabian Fallert

-Fabian Fallert (born 12 May 1997) is a German professional tennis player who specializes in doubles.
+Fabian Fallert (born 12 May 1997) is a German inactive professional tennis player who specializes in doubles.

-Fallert has a career high ATP doubles ranking of world No. 101, achieved on 6 February 2023.
+He has a career high ATP doubles ranking of world No. 101, achieved on 6 February 2023.
 He has won three ATP Challenger doubles titles.

 Career

 In his ATP Tour debut, he reached the doubles final of the 2022 Sofia Open with partner Oscar Otte.